plone/documentation/docs/conceptual-guides/components.md

 Views:

 In Plone, views are implemented as multi-adapters that adapt both the context (the content object being viewed) and the request (the current HTTP request).
 Their main responsibility is to produce rendered output, such as HTML pages, JSON responses for APIs, or other representations of content.
-Views are registered using ZCML, which allows them to be cleanly integrated into the system and easily replaced or customized.
-Because views are adapters, they can be overridden by registering another view with the same name and interfaces, making it possible to change or extend behavior without modifying any core Plone code.
+Views are registered using ZCML.
+This allows them to be cleanly integrated into the system and easily replaced or customized.
+Because views are adapters, they can be overridden by registering another view with the same name and interfaces.
+This makes it possible to change or extend behavior without modifying any core Plone code.

 Viewlets:

+Viewlets are only used in the Classic UI.
 Viewlets, on the other hand, are small, reusable user interface components that together make up a page layout, such as headers, footers, navigation elements, or portlets.
-A viewlet is a more complex multi-adapter that adapts the context, request, the current view, and a viewlet manager, which controls where and how the viewlet is rendered on the page.
+A viewlet is a more complex multi-adapter that adapts the context, request, the current view, and a viewlet manager.
+The viewlet manager controls where and how the viewlet is rendered on the page.
 This design allows viewlets to be highly flexible and context-aware.
-Themes and add-ons commonly override viewlet adapters to customize the look, placement, or behavior of specific UI elements, again without changing Plone’s core templates or logic.
+Themes and add-ons commonly override viewlet adapters to customize the look, placement, or behavior of specific UI elements.
+This is done without changing Plone's core templates or logic.

 #### Forms

 Adapters play a central role in schema-driven forms in Plone.
 Rather than embedding logic directly inside form or field classes, Plone uses adapters to control field behavior, select appropriate widgets, apply validators, and perform data conversion between user input and stored values.
-This design brings several important benefits: form logic becomes highly reusable, behavior can be customized per content type or context, and developers can alter or extend form behavior without subclassing forms directly.
+This design brings several important benefits.
+Form logic becomes highly reusable.
+Behavior can be customized per content type or context.
+Developers can alter or extend form behavior without subclassing forms directly.
 As a result, forms remain clean, flexible, and easy to maintain, even in large and complex Plone applications.

 #### Overriding

 Plone allows behavior to be overridden without modifying core code, mainly through adapters and ZCML load order.
 This keeps customizations clean and upgrade-safe.

 ##### Overriding Adapters

-Adapters are overridden by registering a new adapter with the same required and provided interfaces.
-The last loaded adapter wins, making this approach common in add-ons and themes for changing business logic or content-specific behavior.
+Adapters win based on the specificity of their interfaces, not the order in which they were registered.
+So an adapter for `IDexterityContent` will win over an adapter for `Interface`.
+This is because `IDexterityContent` is a subclass of `Interface`, so is considered more specific.
+If there are two adapters with the same name and required and provided interfaces, the registry will raise an exception when they are registered.

 ##### Overriding Utilities

+Utilities are global, but there can also be local utilities registered in a persistent registry connected to a particular persistent object, such as the Plone site root.
-Utilities are global, context-independent services.
-They are overridden by re-registering the same interface and are typically used for configuration and core services like mail or search.
+Utilities are overridden by re-registering the same interface.
+They are typically used for configuration and core services like mail or search.

 ##### Overriding Views

-Views can be overridden by:

 Views can be overridden by registering a new view with the same name and controlling ZCML order.
 This is widely used for custom templates, API changes, and theme customization—all without touching core code.

 ### Lookup